-which contributed to the lengthy diagnostic processes were selection of the simplest assessment option which was perceived to be cost saving (i.e. physiotherapy versus technology-based measures) and the watch and wait/ trial and error approaches expressed by therapists.
+Factors which contributed to the lengthy diagnostic processes were selection of the simplest assessment option which was perceived to be cost saving (i.e. physiotherapy versus technology-based measures) and the watch and wait/ trial and error approaches expressed by therapists.
 Clinical decision-making therefore appears to be concerned with the immediate episode of care and reflective of the biomedical model i.e. focusing on impairments or activities which lead to impairments.
 Cost was calculated against a very narrow domain e.g. cost of a single episode of care, as a result the broader cost implication associated with delayed treatment (e.g. productivity and managing complications) were not considered i.e. lifetime cost.

 Limitations

 It is recognised that other healthcare providers and sectors, in addition to public sector physiotherapists, are involved in the assessment and management of paediatric shoulder instability.
 Therefore, practices within these domains may be different to those identified in our study.
 As a part of our study we were unable to identify a minimum dataset of factors used for clinical decision-making.
 This is likely due to the tacit and semi tacit decision-making process observed and modified nominal technique used, whereby therapists were not required to vote for the ranking of identified factors.
+However, based on the implicit decision making and high levels of agreement, the additional steps may have been redundant and still not resulted in a robust set of well-defined and physiologically accurate factors.
 Alternate methods such as action research methodologies, semi-structured interviews and Delphi technique may allow for identification of a minimum dataset relevant factors, however it is important that these are physiologically accurate.
 The modified nominal focus group technique and randomisation was selected to mitigate against existing medical hierarchy and encourage individual responses and discussion.
 However, responses in our study were structured as a group and elements of medical hierarchy were still evident.
 Use of the nominal focus group methodology in groups comprised of different departments and sites may encourage more varied discussion and debate.

 Considerable variation in practice was identified for the assessment and management of paediatric shoulder instability.
 Classification systems, frameworks and treatment/management pathways were not widely used, possibly as a result of their complexity or limited evidence base (24, 32).
 Existing methods of measurement in clinical assessment are limited in their ability to inform decision-making and the current terminology used lack precision.
 Consequently, these may negatively influence diagnostic accuracy and compound errors in decision-making which may affect treatment outcomes.
-Clinical decision-making processes were also influenced by several factors beyond the patient injury, introducing potential sources of bias, most notably with reference to gender.
+Clinical decision-making processes were also influenced by several factors beyond the patient injuries presented in the vignettes, introducing potential sources of bias, most notably with reference to gender.
 Further work is needed to develop methods of measurement and frameworks which can accurately identify relevant physiological mechanisms and personal factors associated with shoulder instability as a part of the assessment/diagnostic process.
 This may subsequently allow for appropriate treatment allocation and inform the processes surrounding rehabilitation and further management according to first principles.

 Contribution of the Paper

-There is considerable variation in the assessment and management of paediatric shoulder instability between physiotherapists
+There was considerable variation in the assessment and management of paediatric shoulder instability between physiotherapists

 Classification systems, frameworks and treatment/management pathways were not widely used.

-Existing methods of measurement in clinical assessment are limited in their ability to inform decision-making and the current terminology used lack precision.
+Existing methods of measurement in clinical assessment were limited in their ability to inform decision-making and the current terminology used lack precision.

 Clinical decision-making processes were also influenced by several factors beyond the patient injury, introducing potential sources of bias, most notably with reference to gender.